sakarisalmi/42-Pipex/README.md

 Now with redirection:
 ```
 > echo "Hello, World!\n" > results.txt
->     # added this empty line to show that nothing got printed out on the terminal
+# no output to in the terminal
 > cat results.txt
 Hello, World!
 >